Xananax/fs-meta/readme.md

 - Can recurse through a directory and apply filters to files
 - Can create an instance of `fsm` boxed to a certain directory (all operations will therefore take root into this directory).
 - It has a text interface that always returns json can be used for GET requests or command-line
+- `collections` interface that allows to create, remove, and nest collections.
+Collections can be used to save selections of files, as tags, or whatever else tickles your fancy.

 ----